Can cats eat tuna?

 There are a few risks with raw fish, mainly that it can have bacteria that can cause food poisoning.

 Vet have also in rare cases found raw fish can break down thiamine, actually causing a coma!

-While not tuna for cats, one scientific study found that a diet of raw carp or raw herring led to all the signs of thiamine deficiency in cats.
+While not directly regarding tuna for cats, one scientific study found that a diet of raw carp or raw herring led to all the signs of thiamine deficiency in cats.